SimonPadbury/baselayer-3/README.md

 ## Baselayer 3

-Modern starter CSS library with OKLCH color utilities, CSS math functions, CSS grid, and CSS variables.
+A modern starter CSS library with container queries, a real CSS grid system, clamp() powered typography and spacing sizes, OKLCH color utilities, and custom properties.

-v.1.1.3
+v.1.2.0
-Filesize: `baselayer.min.css` 23.6 KB
+Filesize: `baselayer.min.css` 22.2 KB

 Designed as a good place to start, Baselayer may be all you need — for small web projects.
 Or you may use it as a _baselayer_ to quick-start your mega project.